xironix/zarquon-puppet/README.md

 ## Dependencies

-* Tested with Puppet Open Source 2.7.19
+* Tested with Puppet Open Source 3.0.1
-* Targeted for Ubuntu 12.04 LTS
+* Targeted for Ubuntu 12.10

 ## Linting